Updated 31 October, 2025

 I run a publishing business, exactly like traditional publishers do.
 I have overheads, I pay myself a very modest salary and any profit from my books goes directly back into the business for editing, cover design, maintaining this website and contracting experts for ad hoc work, etc.

-If you would like free copies of my books, then please – support your local library.
+If you would like free copies of my books, then please support your local library.
 All my books are available in libraries in eBook, print, large print, and audiobook.
-Moreover, if you have the Overdrive app or Hoopla app on your phone or tablet, you can access the eBooks and audiobooks without even leaving home.
+Moreover, if you have the Overdrive or Hoopla apps on your phone or tablet, you can access the eBooks and audiobooks without even leaving home.

-Libraries buy a license for each book and then pay UK-based authors for borrowed books via a system called Public Lending Rights.
+Libraries pay UK-based authors for borrowed books via a system called Public Lending Rights.
 It’s equal to a few pennies per borrow, but as you can imagine it builds up over time.
 Australia and Canada have a similar system in place.

 Final thoughts about why I don’t publish my books in Kindle Unlimited